Weekly, Biweekly or Monthly Service

 How do I pay?

-Almost all of our customers pay by credit card.
+Our maintenance customers pay by credit or debit card.
 We automatically run your card on the working day before your service.
 Payment is always due at the time of service – if payment isn’t available we will usually skip the service.

 What day will you come, is there a set time, and do I need to be there?

 1) We will give you a set day and you can count on us to be there then.
 The only exceptions are holidays (we’ll come a day or two early or later) or if the weather is really nasty – in which case we’ll call & reschedule.
 If we decide we are unable to do the service due to weather we will reschedule as quickly as possible.

 2) There is no set time.
 We’re sorry but we aren’t able to accurately predict what time we’ll be at your property (but we’ll definitely be there!).
 The time we arrive can also change from service to service.

 3) You don’t need to be there.
 Please just make sure we have access to the yard and pets are put away.